Automatic structural optimization of tree tensor networks: Tree tensor network

-because of the orthonormality condition of the isometry\cite{Vidal_2006}.
+because of the orthonormal condition of the isometry\cite{Vidal_2006}.
 Here, we note that the position of the center can be moved to arbitrary bond by means of fusion processes of tensors\cite{Vidal_2006}.

 Given the Hamiltonian ${\hat H}$ of a system, we evaluate the variational energy,